anantoj/rl_project/README.md

 # Deep Q-Learning Benchmark Trainer

-This library is developed as part of my Reinforcement Learning project to evaluate performances of image models in various Deep Q-Learning tasks.
+This library is a Deep Q-Learning trainer, specialized for vision models, in various OpenAI Gym environments.
+It is developed as part of my Reinforcement Learning project to evaluate performances of image models in various Deep Q-Learning tasks.
-It includes a trainer class that can easily train an image model through an OpenAI Gym environment.

 ## Installation

 ```bash